tm-pe2/meta/README.md

 ## Practice Enterprise Meta Hub

-This repository is a hub for all information regarding PE2 and how to contribute to the project(s) Have a question not covered in this README?
+This repository is a hub for all information regarding PE2 and how to contribute to the project(s)
+Have a question not covered in this README?
 [Open an issue](https://github.com/tm-pe2/meta/issues/new)

 ## Getting started

-:warning: If you haven't already, make sure to [follow the instructions to join the development team](https://github.com/tm-pe2/meta/discussions/3)
+:warning: If you haven't already, make sure to [follow the instructions to join the development team](https://github.com/tm-pe2/meta/discussions/3) :warning:

 ## Help I'm new to Git and GitHub